pearcandy/IsingJ/README.md

 # IsingJ

-A scripts for solving Ising model.
+A Julia scripts for solving Ising model.